Skip to Main Content

 RDM Glossary

-• Provide information related to creating data documentation, metadata standards;
+• Provide information and assistance for creating data documentation following metadata standards;

-• Identify repositories suitable for depositing and preserving different types of research data;
+• Identify repositories suitable for depositing, preserving, and sharing different types of research data;

-• Assist researchers to track research impact of data citations;
+• Assist researchers to track data citation impact;

-• Create library research guides, workshops, webinars, or tutorials needed for CMU research community.
+• Develop library research guides, workshops, and tutorials needed for CMU research community.

 Contact the librarians for assistance: